Geeoon/Writeprint-Crusher/README.md

 First, create a named identity: `./crusher --create-identity identity1`

 A new file will be created in the folder the program was called which contains the configuration settings for the identity.
+Press `Ctrl-C` to exit the program.

 Second, use the identity and specify a file: `./crusher -i identity1.csv`